-5.6.3 Plausibility checks and corrections to the Unemployment Benefit II spell dataset
+5.6.3 Plausibility checks and corrections to the Unemployment Benefit II spell dataset necessary.

-As in waves 1 to 11, the information on UB II was also subjected to a number of plausibility checks in wave 12.
-Inadmissible overlaps and dates of spells of UB II were corrected when necessary.
 In principle, changes were only made to the generated date variables (bmonat; bjahr; emonat; ejahr) of the spell of UB II receipt and the censoring indicator of the spell of UB II receipt (zensiert).
 If it was not possible to remove implausible data by correcting the dates, then in a small number of cases, spells of UB II receipt were merged or deleted.